Build a Working Capital Strategy that Strengthens Your Financial Future:

 While subcontractors aren’t responsible for filing Notices of Commencement, they are affected by them as potential lien claimants.
 Subcontractors should pay attention to the NOC for the following information:

-• Contact names and addresses: If subcontractors send preliminary notices to protect their rights, they must send them to the correct people and addresses listed on the NOC.
-Similarly, if they file mechanics liens down the line, they must serve them to the people listed on the NOC.
+• Contact names and addresses: If subcontractors send construction notices to protect their rights, they must send them to the correct people and addresses listed on the NOC.
+Similarly, if they file construction liens down the line, they must serve them to the people listed on the NOC.
 Otherwise, they may fail to fully protect their lien rights.

 How do NOCs affect subcontractor payment rights?

-Payment issues are common in the construction industry, so mechanics liens—which can guarantee project payments—can be valuable tools to protect subcontractor payment rights.
-Understanding Notices of Commencement is critical for subcontractors to correctly file mechanics liens and ensure they receive payment.
+Payment issues are common in the construction industry, so construction liens—which can guarantee project payments—can be valuable tools to protect subcontractor payment rights.
+Understanding Notices of Commencement is critical for subcontractors to correctly file construction liens and help them receive payment.

 Notices of commencement are designed to help all stakeholders involved in a project.
-By understanding how they work and why they’re necessary, owners and subcontractors can lower their risk and ensure timely payments for everyone involved.
+By understanding how they work and why they’re necessary, owners and subcontractors can lower their risk and ideally get more timely payments for everyone involved.

 About Billd: At Billd, we provide a payment solution that enables commercial construction contractors to free up cash for material purchases while enjoying the flexibility of 120-day payment terms.
 You get financing for commercial materials upfront with the freedom to pay it back at your own pace.
 Learn more about how we can help eliminate your company’s cash-flow problems so you can win more bids and grow your business.